 LEDs are actually much smaller than the package they are sold in.
 They consist of a small amount of semiconductor material called a Die which is mounted in a package for the ease of handling, mounting and thermal conductivity.
 The LED die is sometimes referred to as a Chip.

 A driver is an electronic device that outputs a constant current, required for directly driving high power LED chips such as the CREE XR-E series.
 The term Driver should not be confused with a Power Supply or Transformer, as it has a very different function.
 Common output values for a driver are 350mA, 700mA and 1A, however other values can be used within an LED product.

 LED stands for Light Emitting Diode and it is an electronic semiconductor component.
 If current flows through the diode, light is emitted with a wavelength that depends on the semiconductor material.

 A lumen is a unit of standard measurement used to describe how much light is contained in a certain area.
 The best way to compare the total brightness for LED products is to compare their lumen outputs.

 Lux is lumen per square meter.
 The difference between the lux and the lumen is that the lux takes into account the area over which the luminous flux is spread.
 1000 lumens, concentrated into an area of one square meter, lights up that square meter with an illuminance of 1000 lux.
 The same 1000 lumens, spread out over ten square meters, produces a dimmer illuminance of only 100 lux.

-The term transformer is commonly used by electricians as they are used to halogen lighting.
 A transformer outputs an AC voltage which is required by many household halogen bulbs.
-Because electricians have been used to halogen lighting for so long, they often incorrectly use the term transformer when describing a Power Supply as well, which outputs a DC voltage.
+It differs from a Power Supply which outputs a DC voltage.